Rural Electrification Associations (REAs)

 - Operating REAs managing their lines, delivering electricity to members, and using their own distribution lines; and

-- Non-operating REAs offering electricity contracts for members in collaboration with an electricity marketer who operates in their territory.
+- Non-operating REAs offering electricity contracts for members in collaboration with an electricity distributor who services their territory.

 If you live in an area serviced by an REA and would like to obtain electrical service from them, you may enter into a Member Service Contract with that REA.
 As a member of an REA, you can choose to purchase your electricity at the REA’s regulated rate for the amount outlined in a contract with your REA or from a competitive electricity retailer, if your REA offers that option.